Dr. Samira Spatzek

 (B.A.
 English-Speaking Cultures, Universität Bremen)

-Current research includes an EXC 2020 post-doctoral research project, The Fabrics of Community: The Temporal Poetics of Fashion and Law in US-American Literature (2021-).
+Current research includes an EXC 2020 post-doctoral research project, The Cultural Work of Competing Fashion Literatures in Nineteenth-Century America (2021-).

 Spatzek, Samira.
-Unruly Narrative: On Self-Making and Private Property. [in preparation]
+Unruly Narrative: On Self-Making and Private Property.
+De Gruyter, 2022.

 with Cedric Essi, Gesine Wegner, Stephen Koetzing, and Paula von Gleich, editors.
 “White Supremacy in the United States,” Current Objectives of Postgraduate American Studies (COPAS) vol. 20, no. 2 (2019). https://copas.uni-regensburg.de/issue/view/39